|

 A karyotype is a picture of chromosomes used to find abnormalities in their size, shape, or number.
 Healthcare providers use karyotyping during pregnancy to check for genetic conditions like Down syndrome.

-What Is a Karyotype in Biology and How Is It Made?
+What Is a Karyotype in Biology and What Does It Show?

 Karyotype — Knowledge Hub - GeNotes